Augustinian Recollect Province of Saint Ezequiél Moreno

 The Augustinian Recollect Province of Saint Ezequiél Moreno is a division of the Order of Augustinian Recollects that has jurisdiction over the Philippines, Taiwan and Sierra Leone.
 It officially separated from the Province of Saint Nicholas de Tolentine on 28 November 1998.
 Today, the Provincialate House is located at the San Nicolas De Tolentino Parish Church on Neptune Street, Congressional Subdivision, Project 6, Quezon City.

 The arrival of the Recollects in the Philippines

 Though the province was only created in 1998, the Recollect Mission came to Philippine soils quite early in its history.
 Just 17 years after the Recollection was formed in the Chapter of Toledo, 10 priests and 4 consecrated brothers sailed to the Philippines in order to heed the request of the Archbishop of Manila to help in the Christianization of the islands.
 And with their arrival on 12 May 1606 at the island of Cebu, they became the fifth order to be stalwarts of Philippine evangelization.
-Together with the Augustinians (who arrived first in 1575), the discalced Franciscans (1578), the Jesuits (1581) and the Dominicans (1587), they performed the heroic task of not only Christianizing the Philippines but also to lay the foundations of many of its modern-day towns and cities.
+Together with the Augustinians (who arrived first in 1575), the discalced Franciscans (1578), the Jesuits (1581) and the Dominicans (1587), they performed the task of not only Christianizing the Philippines but also to lay the foundations of many of its modern-day towns and cities.